This article explains how to set up single sign-on (SSO) in Personio with Okta.

 - In the Token URI field, enter "https://{yourOktaDomain}/oauth2/v1/token".

-- Under Userinfo URI, select "GET" from the drop-down menu and paste the Userinfo endpoint "https://{yourOktaDomain}/oauth2/v1/userinfo" into the field.
-The Skip reading entities from ID token checkbox is selected by default.
-This means that user information, specifically the user email address, will be read upon login from the Userinfo URI instead of the token URI.
+- Under Userinfo URI, select GET from the drop-down menu.
+Paste the Userinfo endpoint "https://{yourOktaDomain}/oauth2/v1/userinfo" into the field.
+The system selects the Skip reading entities from ID token checkbox by default.
+This means that, upon login, the system reads user information, including the email address, from the Userinfo URI instead of the Token URI.
+When setting up OAuth with Okta, you must select this checkbox.

-When setting up OAuth with Okta, this checkbox must be selected. - In the Scopes field, enter "openid, email".
-"Email" represents the field in which the user's email address is stored.
+- In the Scopes field, enter "openid, email".
+The "Email" field stores the user's email address.

 - Go to Okta administrator dashboard > APPLICATIONS > Applications > General Settings.
 Under Client Credentials, copy the Client ID.